dapr/docs/daprdocs/content/en/developing-applications/building-blocks/observability/app-health.md

 #### Timeouts
 When the Dapr runtime (sidecar) is initially started, Dapr waits for a successful health probe before considering the app healthy.
 This means that pub/sub subscriptions, input bindings, and service invocation requests won't be enabled for your application until this first health check is complete and successful.

 Health probe requests are considered successful if the application sends a successful response (as explained above) within the timeout configured in `app-health-probe-timeout`.
-The default value is 500, corresponding to 500 milliseconds (i.e. half a second).
+The default value is 500, corresponding to 500 milliseconds (half a second).

 #### Thresholds
 Before Dapr considers an app to have entered an unhealthy state, it will wait for `app-health-threshold` consecutive failures, whose default value is 3.
 This default value means that your application must fail health probes 3 times *in a row* to be considered unhealthy.